Childhood cancers: making progress thanks to clinical research

 A benefit of Institut Curie is the proximity between research and the hospital, allowing clinicians to work in research units.
 This system allows genetic interactions, the risk of tumor development and modeling to be studied more effectively.

-Offering increasingly innovative treatments
+Offering increasingly innovative treatments for childhood cancers

 Already well-established at the Paris site, research in pediatric oncology is developing at Institut Curie’s Orsay site: